 To remind you of the looming threat workplace violence presents, we have gathered more examples of recent incidents from companies much like your own.

-Here are six violence workplace incidents that have already taken place in 2017:
+Here are six violence workplace incidents that took place in the first half of 2017:

 1. North Park Elementary School